-When Sarah Martinez, event director for TechConnect 2024, received her final invoice from a traditional speaker bureau, she discovered an unpleasant surprise: $18,750 in "bureau fees" on top of the $75,000 she'd already budgeted for five keynote speakers.
-The 25% commission had been buried in the fine print, transforming what should have been a straightforward speaker booking process into a budget-busting nightmare.
+When event directors receive their final invoices from traditional speaker bureaus, they often discover an unpleasant surprise: thousands of dollars in "bureau fees" on top of what they'd already budgeted for keynote speakers.
+The commission, sometimes buried in fine print, transforms what should have been a straightforward speaker booking process into a budget-busting nightmare.

 This scenario plays out hundreds of times each year across corporate events, industry conferences, and association meetings.
-According to a 2024 Event Marketing Institute study, 73% of event planners report that speaker costs exceeded their initial budgets, with bureau commissions being the primary culprit.
+In our experience working with event planners across industries, speaker costs exceeding initial budgets is one of the most common complaints we hear, with bureau commissions being the primary culprit.
 The traditional speaker bureau model has created a system where event organizers pay premium prices for basic introductions while navigating opaque pricing structures and conflicting incentives.

 The True Cost of Traditional Speaker Bureau Commissions